Flexible domains for minimal surfaces in Euclidean spaces: Introduction

-\begin{proof} Condition (a) in Theorem \ref{th:main1} implies that any point in $\Omega$ can be separated from $C=\R^3\setminus \Omega$ by a hyperplane.
-Therefore, $C$ is a closed convex subset of $\R^3$, possibly empty.
-The domain $\Omega$ is not a halfspace since condition (b) fails for halfspaces. \end{proof}
+\begin{proof} Condition (a) in Theorem \ref{th:main1} implies that every point in $\Omega$ can be separated from $C$ by a hyperplane.
+Since $C$ is connected, it lies in one of the halfspaces determined by this hyperplane.
+This shows that $C$ is an intersection of halfspaces and hence is convex. \end{proof}

+Note however that there are closed non-convex (disconnected) sets in $\R^3$ whose complement satisfies the conditions in Theorem \ref{th:main1}.
+In particular, any compact set of zero Hausdorff length is such.

-\begin{remark} If $C$ is a closed convex set in $\R^3$ with nonempty interior $\mathring C=C\setminus bC$ which is not $\R^3$, a halfspace, or a slab, then $\mathring C$ does not contain any affine 2-planes.
+\begin{remark} If $C$ is a closed convex set in $\R^3$ with nonempty interior $\mathring C=C\setminus bC$ which is not $\R^3$, a halfspace, or a slab, then $\mathring C$ does not contain any affine 2-plane.
 By \cite[Theorem 1.4]{DrinovecForstneric2021X} it follows that $\mathring C$ is hyperbolic (for minimal surfaces).
 Thus, the boundary $bC$ is a hypersurface dividing $\R^3$ into the union of a flexible connected domain $\Omega=\R^3\setminus C$ and a hyperbolic domain $\mathring C$.
-An example is the graph $x_3=f(x_1,x_2)$ of a convex nonlinear function $f:\R^2\to\R$.
+An example is the graph $x_3=f(x_1,x_2)$ of a nonlinear convex function $f:\R^2\to\R$.
 By considering the family of hypersurfaces $\Sigma_c=\{x_3=c f(x_1,x_2)\}$ for $c\in \R$ we obtain a family of splittings of $\R^3$ into a flexible and a hyperbolic domain such that the character of the two sides gets reversed when $c$ passes the value $c=0$, at which point we have a pair of halfspaces that are neither flexible nor hyperbolic.
-A similar phenomenon in the complex world, splitting $\C^n$ for $n>1$ by a graphing hypersurface into an Oka domain and an unbounded Kobayashi hyperbolic domain, was described by Forstneri\v c and Wold in \cite{ForstnericWold2022X}. \end{remark}
+A similar phenomenon in the complex world, splitting $\C^n$ for $n>1$ by a convex graphing hypersurface into an Oka domain and an unbounded Kobayashi hyperbolic domain, was described by Forstneri\v c and Wold in \cite{ForstnericWold2022X}. \end{remark}

 \begin{example} If $\Gamma\subset \R^2$ is an open cone with vertex $(0,0)$ and angle $\phi>\pi$, then the wedge

 is flexible by Corollary \ref{cor:convex}.
 In this case, the conditions in Theorem \ref{th:main1} can be seen directly as follows.
 If $\ell_1$ and $\ell_2$ are the lines in $\R^2$ supporting the two sides of the cone $\Gamma$, then at each point $p\in W$ the translate of one of these lines, together with the translate of the $x_1$-axis (the edge of the wedge $W$), span an affine $2$-plane $\Lambda \subset W$ satisfying conditions (a) and (b).